Joonatan88/Data-analytics-for-strategic-planning-with-PowerBI/Analysis and methodology/README.md

-# Workflow of the project, Data model, DAX querys, visuals
+# Methodology and analysis used in the project

 ## Here we do a deeper dive in the full workflow of the project, decisions made and techniques used